Royal Academies for Science and the Arts of Belgium: Mission and goals

-The articles of RASAB were published in the Belgian Official Journal from the 19th of April 2001.
+The articles of the RASAB were published in the Belgian Official Journal from the 19th of April 2001.
 The association is headquartered in the former stables of the Palace of Academies in Brussels, nearby the Royal Palace and the Warandepark.

 National scientific committees

-The assignment of the National Committees is the promotion and coordination for Belgium of the studies of different scientific disciplines that are within their competences mainly from an international point of view.
+The assignment of the National Committees is the promotion and coordination for Belgium of the studies of different scientific disciplines that are within their competences, mainly from an international point of view.
 Each National Committee focuses on a specific scientific study.
 There are 24 committees.
 Members of these committees are doctors, professors and people working within a specific scientific field.

-The conditions for the foundation of a National Committee is the existence of an international scientific union which is a member of ICSU or a member of a scientific institution of ICSU (scientific committees, special committees,...) in the same scientific discipline.
+The conditions for the foundation of a National Committee is the existence of an international scientific union that is a member of the International Council for Science or a member of a scientific institution of the International Council for Science (scientific committees, special committees,...) in the same scientific discipline.

-RASAB is responsible for the financial and logistic support of the National Committees, as well for its daily activities, as for the organisation of scientific events by the National Committees in the Palace of Academies.
+The RASAB is responsible for the financial and logistic support of the National Committees, as well for its daily activities, as for the organisation of scientific events by the National Committees in the Palace of Academies.